-Post 9/11: Pakistan\’s War Against Terrorism
+Post 9/11: Pakistan's War Against Terrorism

 Based on the thread initiated by Fidato (tequieremos), we are presenting the subject matter in its more expansive format.
 Enjoy reading!

-The United States launched its War on Terror after 9/11 and the main targets were Al-Qaeda and the Taliban who were located in Afghanistan.
+The United States launched its War on Terror post 9/11 and the main targets were Al-Qaeda and the Taliban who were located in Afghanistan.
 The US-led allied forces carried out the extensive bombing of the areas where these groups were located.
 The only way out for these terrorists was the valleys that connected the FATA region of Pakistan with Afghanistan.
 They poured into the region in huge numbers.
 To flush them out several operations were launched by Pakistan Army.
 Details regarding some of them are as follows:

 Major Military Operations by Pakistan Army